What is Lean Protein? Benefits and Sources of Lean Protein

 Plain Greek Yogurt

-A popular snack of today, plain Greek yogurt is an excellent source of lean protein minus extra fats.
-A 170-gram serving of plain Greek yogurt provides 15-20 grams of protein as compared to regular curd, which only has 9 grams of protein per serving.
+Plain Greek yogurt is a popular snack today.
+It is an excellent source of lean protein without extra fats.
+A 180-gram serving provides 15-20 grams of protein, compared to regular curd, which only provides 9 grams.

-The primary reason for the higher amount of protein is the way Greek yogurt is prepared.
-Unlike regular yogurt, Greek yogurt is strained to remove its whey resulting in a thicker and creamier consistency.
+The primary reason for the higher protein content is the way Greek yogurt is prepared.
+Unlike regular yogurt, Greek yogurt is strained to remove its whey, resulting in a thicker and creamier consistency.

 Plain Greek yogurt also has less than 3 grams of fat per 170 grams of serving.
-Opting for plain yogurt is better so you also save yourself from unnecessary sweeteners and sugar.
+It is better to opt for plain yogurt to avoidm unnecessary sweeteners and sugar.
 It is also a great source of minerals like calcium, potassium, and phosphorus.

 Pulses, Peas, and Beans

-The high content of protein and fiber helps you feel full for a long duration.
-Be assured that after having a heartful serving of legumes, you will not feel hungry for hours to come.
+Legumes’ high protein and fiber content helps you feel full for a long time.
+After having a heartful serving, you will not feel hungry for hours.

 Moreover, legumes can help you lower blood sugar levels, blood pressure, and diabetes risk.
 They are also rich in antioxidants and help in aging.